Bodduluri Rama Rao: Politics

 Bodduluri was elected for the sixth Andhra Pradesh Legislature constituted on 3 May 1978 from Jaggayyapet constituency and remained inactive for a few years.
 Later in January 2009 he filed nominations for MLC but withdrew after the strategy meeting conducted in district headquarters.
 Bodduluri is strong supporter of Telangana movement and also a strong supporter of the Jai Andhra Movement.
 Bodduluri has actively organized protests seeking separate Andhra in various parts of Andhra Pradesh.

 Films

-In 2007, he produced a film Mr. Medhavi with his grandson Gopichand Lagadapati under Life Style Art Pictures.
+In 2007, he produced a film Mr. Medhavi under Life Style Art Pictures.
 The film was directed by G. Neelakanta Reddy and it features Raja Abel, Genelia D'Souza and Sonu Sood.

 Other works

 Bodduluri is the President of Andhra Pradesh temple union employees and have fought for the implementation of G.O 65(A) as per date 26 July 2010.
 He is also a member of Central Board of Film Certification of Andhra Pradesh.